5.5.1. Types and dimensions of fauna passages

 Amphibian passages

-Small structures built under transport infrastructure designed specifically to provide a safe crossing point for amphibians.
+Amphibian passages are small structures built under transport infrastructure designed specifically to provide a safe crossing point for amphibians.
 Often consisting of multiple underpasses in close proximity to each other.
 Requires effective opaque fencing to intercept the amphibians and funnel them to the crossing structures.

 Additionally, ‘bat crossing devices’ and ‘at grade fauna passage’ are also described even if further studies are required to establish their effectiveness.